microsoft/adaptivecards-templates/private-templates-service/adaptivecards-templating-client/javascript/docs/TemplateApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //bearer_auth.apiKeyPrefix = 'Token';

-var apiInstance = new AdaptiveCardsTemplatingServiceClientSdk.TemplateApi();
+var apiInstance = new AdaptivecardsTemplatingServiceJavascriptSdk.TemplateApi();

-var body = new AdaptiveCardsTemplatingServiceClientSdk.NewTemplate(); // NewTemplate | Template object to be added
+var body = new AdaptivecardsTemplatingServiceJavascriptSdk.NewTemplate(); // NewTemplate | Template object to be added

 var callback = function(error, data, response) {